4 Hypothesis testing

 • A larger effect size is more easily picked up by a statistical test.
 Larger effect sizes yield statistically significant results more easily, so they require smaller samples.

 For media interventions such as health, political, or advertisement campaigns, one could think of a minimum change of attitude affected by the campaign in relation to campaign costs.
 A choice between different campaigns could be based on their efficiency in terms of attitudinal change per cost unit.
+Generally, the effects of mass communication interventions may be small for any individual receiver, but small changes can still be meaningful if they impact a large target group.
+Which effect sizes are practically relevant needs to be determined individually per test and context.

 4.2.8 Observed effect size